BrightspaceUI/labs/src/components/wizard/README.md

 # Wizard

-The `<d2l-labs-wizard>` can be used to be display a spped workflow.
+The `<d2l-labs-wizard>` can be used to be display a stepped workflow.

 ## Usage